HOW TO SET UP A SOLE TRADER BUSINESS IN THE UK?

 - register a dormant company (the fee is £12, if registered online).
 You can register a dormant company by selecting SIC Code for dormant company (99999).
 The rest of the registration process is the same as for any other limited company.

 If you plan to have a website, make sure there is a matching domain name available (e.g., yourcompanyname.com).
-How to purchase a domain name is explained in our guide Everything you need to build a website.
+How to purchase a domain name is explained in our free guide Everything you need to build a website.
 Also, remember that names starting with “A” or “B”, will get your business listed at the top in most directories.

 STEP 2: Find out whether you need a licence